Surya443/Azure_Bot/README.md

-- You can now interact with your EchoBot to ensure it is working as expected.
+- You can now interact with your Bot to ensure it is working as expected.

-By following these steps, you should be able to successfully deploy your EchoBot to Azure Web-App and test it using Web Chat.
+By following these steps, you should be able to successfully deploy your Bot to Azure Web-App and test it using Web Chat.